Jerry Schuplinski

-Jerry Schuplinski (born April 4, 1977) is an American football coach who is currently a senior offensive assistant/pass game specialist with the Houston Texans of the National Football League (NFL).
+Jerry Schuplinski (born April 4, 1977) is an American football coach who is currently the quarterbacks coach with the Houston Texans of the National Football League (NFL).
 Most recently, he had been the tight ends coach for the Las Vegas Raiders.
 Prior to that, he was an assistant coach for Case Western Reserve for six seasons before becoming a part of the New England Patriots' staff in 2013.
 Schuplinski was part of the Patriots coaching staffs that won Super Bowl XLIX, Super Bowl LI, and Super Bowl LIII.

 Coaching career

 John Carroll

 In 2000, Schuplinski was hired at John Carroll as a graduate assistant.

 Trinity High School

 In 2002, Schuplinski was hired as the head coach of Trinity High School.
 He was also a math teacher and the athletic director there.

 Case Western Reserve

 In 2007, Schuplinski was hired as the special teams coordinator and linebackers coach for Case Western Reserve under head coach Greg Debeljak.